 If you can reduce inflammation then you may be able to prevent or reverse thyroid gland damage from immune dysfunction and that’s exactly what you want to do.

-There are many diets which have the potential to be effective in treating Hashimoto's and I've included a few below that I've personally recommended and seen results with:
+There are many diets that have the potential to be effective in treating Hashimoto’s and I’ve included a few below that I’ve personally recommended and seen results with:

 - AIP or autoimmune paleo diet

 - Gluten-free, dairy-free, soy-free diet

 Why do doctors miss the boat when it comes to Hashimoto’s?

 Unfortunately, in the eyes of conventional medicine, autoimmune diseases such as Hashimoto’s are not seen as treatable.

 When doctors look at autoimmune diseases they see a chronic medical condition that is going to be around with the patient forever.